awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 After deserializing the body, this operation MUST deserialize the next encrypted message bytes as the [message footer](../data-format/message-footer.md).

-If there are not enough available bytes to deserialize the message footer and the caller has not yet indicated an end to the encrypted message, this operation MUST wait for enough bytes to become available or for the caller to indicate an end to the encrypted message.
+If there are not enough consumable bytes to deserialize the message footer and the caller has not yet indicated an end to the encrypted message, this operation MUST wait for enough bytes to become consumable or for the caller to indicate an end to the encrypted message.

 Once the message footer is deserialized, this operation MUST use the